rosenberg9/rosenberg9.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an incoming master's student at (TBD).
+I am an incoming master's student in the <a href="https://www.master-mass.eu/">link Erasmus MASS program</a>.
 I recently completed my Bachelor's at the University of Toronto, studying physics and astrophysics with a focus on cosmology, gravitational waves, and large-scale structure.
 Some of my past work has been on hydrodynamic simulations, gravitational waves, and particle physics.

 I’m currently a Summer Undergraduate Research Fellow at the Canadian Institute for Theoretical Astrophysics (CITA), where I’m working on gravitational-wave spectral sirens.